 When homework is not completed on the predestined time set by the teacher the homework is considered late.
 Once homework is considered late the teacher will document the occasion and notify the principal.
 Failure to complete homework could result in disciplinary action.

-Legal Reference: State Board of Education Rules & Regulations: Accreditation Standards 10.07 competence and mastery of the material presented in each class.
-Additionally, elementary achievement tests, Early Star
+Legal Reference: State Board of Education Rules & Regulations: Accreditation Standards 10.0